-- Open meetings mean that any individual may join and fully participate in the meetings of the Governance groups designated as having open meetings. - The committee for the subsequent year will be formed in the spring (approximately April) of the previous academic year.
-New appointees will take office on July 1. - The chair or co-chairs, of the committee, if not designated, will be elected by the core representative at the first meeting of the committee in the fall semester.
-The chair from the previous academic year will call the first meeting. - Agendas for all open meetings must be available not later than the day prior to the meeting. - Minutes for meetings that have them, will be distributed one day after their approval. - Representative of various governance groups, bear the primary responsibility for both informing their constituency of the committees' work and informing the committee of the constituency's position on matters under deliberation.
+- Open meetings mean that any individual may join and fully participate in the meetings of the Governance groups designated as having open meetings. - A quorum, consisting of a minimum of one member from each of three of the five constituencies (administration, classified, faculty, management, and student), shall be required to conduct business for all committees expect Consultation Council/Strategic Planning, which requires representatives from four of the five constituencies in order to conduct business. - The committee for the subsequent year will be formed in the spring (approximately May) of the previous academic year.
+New appointees will take office on July 1. - The chair or co-chairs, of the committee, if not designated, will be elected by the core representatives at the first meeting of the committee in the fall semester.
+The chair from the previous academic year will call the first meeting. - Agendas for all open meetings must be available not later than the day prior to the meeting. - Minutes for meetings that have them, will be distributed one day after their approval. - Representatives of various governance groups, bear the primary responsibility for both informing their constituency of the committees' work and informing the committee of the constituency's position on matters under deliberation.
 It is not the committee chair or college administration's responsibility to inform constituency group of matters under deliberation by the governance structure. - Changes to this document must be proposed to the Consultation Council and ultimately approved by the college president and president of the Academic Senate.
 Specifically if a committee wishes to change its charge, representation, or reporting responsibilities, this process must be followed.